Ships, Boats Spare Parts & Components Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-The cost of establishing a Ships, Boats Spare Parts & Components Trading Licence at Dubai South Business Hub Free Zone varies based on office package, visa allocation, and additional approvals required.
+The cost of establishing a Ships, Boats Spare Parts & Components Trading License at Dubai South Business Hub Free Zone varies based on office package, visa allocation, and additional approvals required.
 Typical cost components include:

 Cost Component | Estimated Range (AED) |